near/NEPs/text/0000-view-change-method.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-To implement this NEP, we need to change how context is handled in runtime.
-More specifically, we can add a field `is_view: bool` in `VMContext` to indicate whether we are processing a view call.
-If `is_view` is true, then all the access to the prohibited variables will error with the error message described above.
+To implement this NEP, we need to change how binding methods are handled in runtime.
+More specifically, we can rename `free_of_charge` to `is_view` and use that to indicate whether we are processing a view call.
+In addition we can add a variant `ProhibitedInView(String)` to `HostError` so that if `is_view` is true, then all the access to the prohibited methods will error with `HostError::ProhibitedInView(<view method name>)`.

 # Drawbacks
 [drawbacks]: #drawbacks